pierre01/AIKernelMCPClient/README.md

 ﻿# AIKernelMCPClient

 ## Overview
-Ths project shows how to use Semantic Kernel inside a cross platform MAUI application to control a REST API service using OpenAI (ChatGPT) as the AI model.
+Ths project shows how to use Semantic Kernel inside a cross platform MAUI application (code works on nay type of app)  to control a REST API service using OpenAI (ChatGPT) as the AI model.
 Controllig the RestAPI through a MCP protocol enabled server. and Semantic Kernel MCP plugin on the client side.

 ## Architecture